Applications of closed models defined by counting to graph theory and topology

-{\it Let $C$ be a category stable by limits and colimits, let $W$ be a class of maps of $C$ which satisfies the $2-3$ property.
-Suppose that there exists a class of morphisms $Cof$ of $C$ such that $(W,Cof)$ is a weak factorization system; there exists a Quillen model on $C$ whose class of weak equivalences is $W$, the class of cofibrations is $Cof$, the class of weak cofibrations $Cof'$ is the class $Iso(C)$ of isomorphisms of $C$, the class of fibrations $Fib$ is the class $Hom(C)$ of all maps of $C$ and the class of weak fibrations $Fib'$ is $W$.}
+{\bf Proposition 2.2.} {\it Let $C$ be a category complete and cocomplete, let $W$ be a class of morphisms of $C$ which satisfies the $2$-$3$ property.
+Suppose that there exists a class of morphisms $Cof$ of $C$ such that $(Cof,W)$ is a weak factorization system.
+Then, there exists a closed model on $C$ whose class of weak equivalences is $W$, its class of cofibrations is $Cof$, its class of weak cofibrations $Cof'$ is the class $Iso(C)$ of isomorphisms of $C$, its class of fibrations $Fib$ is the class $Hom(C)$ of all morphisms of $C$, and its class of weak fibrations $Fib'$ is $W$.}